Frequently Asked Questions

 How to collect honeycomb from your hive

-One of the greatest benefits of the Flow Hybrid is the ability to harvest both Flow honey and traditional honeycomb from the same super.
+One of the greatest benefits of the Flow Hybrid is the ability to harvest both Flow harvested honey and honeycomb from the same super.

-To harvest honeycomb you need to open the super– it is important to use safety precautions and equipment when doing so.
-Please see our Flow sponsored safety pamphlet covering common beekeeping safety risks and first aid responses.
+To harvest honeycomb you need to open the super (remember to take safety precautions – please see our Flow sponsored safety pamphlet covering common beekeeping safety risks and first aid responses).

-What do I need to check before I harvest my Flow Hive / Frames?
+What do I need to check before I harvest from my Flow Hive?